 In order to be eligible, companies must:

-- conduct the majority of the proposed activities in NSW, in partnership with a NSW-based PSRO, including universities or other public sector facilities.
+- conduct the majority of the proposed activities in NSW, in partnership with a BBIP delivery partner

 TechVouchers is administered by NSW Department of Industry, the NSW Government's economic development agency.

-- If no PSRO is identified, a scope of work may be requested for distribution to our research co-ordination contacts in NSW PSROs
+- If no BBIP delivery partner is identified, a scope of work may be requested for distribution to our research co-ordination contacts from one of the delivery partners

-- SME submits last two years Profit and Loss Statements of their company.
+- The SME submits the last two years Profit and Loss Statements of their company.
 If Profit and Loss statements demonstrate a loss, other evidence of available capital to cover the research costs must be produced.
-SME also submits quote from the chosen research organisation
+SME also submits quote from the chosen BBIP delivery partner

-- Agreement between the SME and the Department is drawn up
+- Agreement between the SME and the BBIP delivery partner is drawn up and signed

 - Project is complete